CombeanJavaBeans for Combinatorial Optimization |

 There are two variants of the Combean release:

-swIMP is in pre-alpha state.
-The code has been tested with a quite comprehensive automatic test suite and is supposed to run rather stable.
+Combean is in alpha state.
+The code has been tested with a comprehensive automatic test suite and is supposed to run rather stable.
 The API may still be subject to heavy refactoring and major planned features (especially graph theoretic algorithms) are still missing.
-However, the part of the software that deals with LP models is already quite mature and you may consider using it already in the early stage of the Combean project.
-The most recent version is v0.1.
+However, the part of the software that deals with LP models and the Grooml modelling language are already quite mature and usable by 'Non-Combean hackers'.